top of page

 Governance

-In accordance with Reichman University regulations, the Board of Governors provides strategic oversight and guidance for the Institute’s activities, ensuring alignment with its mission and academic standards.
+In accordance with Reichman University regulations, the Board of Directors provides strategic oversight for the Institute’s activities, ensuring alignment with its mission and academic standards.

-The Board of Governors is chaired by Joanna Landau who supports the Institute’s development.
-She is currently leading efforts to establish the Reputation and Security Lab (RSL) at the Abba Eban Institute.
+The Board of Directors is chaired by Joanna Landau, a well-established voice in the field of national reputation management and defense, and the founder of the Reputational Security Lab (RSL) at the Abba Eban Institute.

 Reichman University, Abba Eban Institute for Diplomacy notebook